sunilbittu/aboosto-login-portal/API_INTEGRATION.md

 ## Security Notes

-- **CORS**: Ensure your backend API allows requests from your frontend domain
+- **CORS**: When the backend cannot emit CORS headers, serve the app with the included Express proxy (see `README.md`) so browsers only contact the proxy origin.
 - **HTTPS**: Consider using HTTPS for production to encrypt credentials in transit
 - **Token Storage**: Store authentication tokens securely (consider httpOnly cookies)
 - **Input Validation**: The forms already include client-side validation using Zod schemas